 In case we would like to achieve the best sound with our carefully selected audio equipment we cannot neglect the acoustics of the room.
 The location of the impeccable equipment within the room is an important aspect however it is not enough in itself in most cases.

-Room arepair play a key role in designing auditoriums, concert and theatre halls.
+Room acoustics play a key role in designing auditoriums, recording studio, concert and theatre halls.
 With a well-planned design and specific tools one can achieve the same acoustic characteristics for an empty as well as for a crowded auditorium.
 For this purpose, already in the building process for example drop ceilings are formed in such a way to direct the soundwaves towards the audience, while other architectural solutions reduce echo.

 Also, the building process of movie theatres is carried out in line with the given specification since even the most expensive equipment cannot offer the perfect movie experience if the acoustics of the room is not adequate.

-Implementation with the existing materials
+Implementation with the existing feedstocks

 Why does the same equipment sound differently in two different rooms?